 Only one woman, Rachel Yomi, was able to save herself by pretending that she was dead, and she is the single witness to what happened.
 A Lithuanian teacher named Gritzius. . . concealed her during all the years of the war.
 After the war, Rachel married her rescuer.

-I can't fathom this.
-To witness the slaughter of your entire family, all of your friends and neighbors.
-To be the lone survivor, left for dead, then hidden--and then to marry your non-Jewish rescuer.
-What was this marriage like?
+Unbelievable.
+To witness and survive the massacre of your entire family, all of your friends and neighbors.
+To be left for dead, hidden--and then to marry your non-Jewish rescuer.
+Can we imagine what bonds sustained--and strained--such a marriage?
 Today--June 11--is my own anniversary.
-What would it be like, I wonder, to live in partnership with the one to whom you owe everything?
-How could Rachel Yomi endure staying in this place when the war ended, after all she'd seen?
+What would it be like, I wonder, to live in partnership with one to whom you literally owe everything?
+How could Rachel Yomi endure life in this place after the war ended, given all she'd seen and lost?
 Oh how I wish I could hear her tale!
 Alas, there is no record.

 So in lieu of her words, a poem by Abraham Sutzkever, originally in Yiddish and translated by Cynthia Ozick.
 It is dedicated to Yanova Bartoszewicz, the Polish woman who hid Sutzkever in her cellar and brought food to his family in the Vilna Ghetto during a period of mass liquidation in late October of 1941.
 Sutzkever later planted a tree in her honor at the Yad Vashem Holocaust memorial in Jerusalem: